Hallexz/jointInstruments/README.md

-# Collaborative Text Editor with Melody
+# joint Instruments.
+Collaborative Text Editor with Melody

 This is a simple collaborative text editor application built using the Melody WebSocket library in Go.